martinklamrowski/ElevatorSimulator/L1G4_i2/README.txt

 ______________________
 TEAM MEMBERS AND ROLES:
 ~ Arianna Shi - code for Elevator Subsystem
-~ Sunjay Panesar - code for Floor Subsystem
-~ Tashfiq Akhand - Timing Diagram, JUnit Testing
+~ Sunjay Panesar - code for Floor Subsystem, code for Elevator Subsystem, code for Scheduler ~ Tashfiq Akhand - Timing Diagram, JUnit Testing
 ~ Martin Klamrowski - code for Scheduler
-~ Angie Byun - code for Scheduler
+~ Angie Byun - code for Scheduler, Class Diagram
 __________________________________________
 THE ELEVATOR SIMULATOR PROJECT CONSISTS OF:

 	- 3 subsystems/directories located in L1G4_i2/ElevatorSimulator/src/ (ElevatorSystem, FloorSystem, Scheduler)
 	- there are a total of 8 .java source files.
 	- timing diagram for error scenario (PDF) located in /ElevatorSimulator/
+	- updated class diagram (PDF) located in /ElevatorSimulator/
 	- instructions for how to open and run files.
 _____
 SETUP: